licitdev/docs/configuration/data-model/fields.md

 	<source src="" type="video/mp4" />
 </video>

 To make field configuration as intuitive and easy as possible, a template wizard is provided so that you can create fields pre-configured for common use-cases.
-When you create a field this way, you will still have full to [configure the field](#configure-a-field) as desired.
+When you create a field this way, you will still have full power to [configure the field](#configure-a-field) as desired.

 1. Navigate to **Settings > Data Model > [Collection]**.
 2. Under **Fields & Layout**, click the **Create Field** button.\